NinjaAiden/javascript-table/README.md

 #javascript table

-An area for testing javascript and jquery to create tables
+An area for testing javascript and jquery to create and configure tables